Nikita-Goncharov/mini-crm-repair-requests/README.md

 alembic upgrade head
 ```

-When using Docker, migrations are automatically applied on container startup.
+**!
+When using Docker, migrations are automatically created applied on container startup.**

 ---